gouravjoshi139/gouravjoshi139/README.md

 - 🤔 &nbsp; Exploring new Web technologies and developing Web solutions and quick hacks.
 - 🎓 &nbsp; Complete my Bachelor in Computer Application from Indira Gandhi National Open University.
-- 💼 &nbsp; Working as a Freelance Web UI/UX developer.
+- 💼 &nbsp; Working as a Freelancer develope Web UI/UX  in React.js .
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
 - ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.